Miller hits 2 HRs, Phillies hold off Mets for 7th straight

 PHILADELPHIA (AP) — Brad Miller homered twice and the first-place Philadelphia Phillies withstood a ninth-inning rally for their seventh straight victory, 5-3 over the sinking New York Mets on Saturday.

 Odubel Herrera hit a three-run homer and doubled for the Phillies, who increased their NL East lead over New York to 1 1/2 games.
-It is Philadelphia’s longest winning streak since September 2012.
+Atlanta also was 1 1/2 back pending Saturday night’s game against Washington.

 The Mets have lost six of seven and eight of 10.
 They had just two hits before Michael Conforto, Jonathan Villar and James McCann started the ninth with three consecutive homers to match a club record.